Emmanuel Sanders: New Orleans Saints

 On April 6, 2020, Sanders signed a two-year, $16 million contract with earnings up to $19 million with the New Orleans Saints.

 In Week 5 against the Los Angeles Chargers on Monday Night Football, Sanders recorded a career-high 12 receptions for 122 yards during the 30–27 overtime win.
 He was placed on the reserve/COVID-19 list by the team on October 23, and activated on November 4.
+He finished the 2020 season with 61 receptions for 726 receiving yards and five receiving touchdowns in 14 games and five starts.

 On March 16, 2021, Sanders was released by the Saints.

 Buffalo Bills

 On March 17, 2021, Sanders signed with the Buffalo Bills.

 On April 29, 2021, Sanders changed his number to number 1 following the National Football League uniform numbers rule that had changed earlier that month.
 He previously wore number 10.
-During the season, Sanders played in 14 games, recording 42 receptions for 626 yards and four touchdowns, while recording an additional three receptions for 52 yards and a touchdown in the Bills' two playoff games.
+During his lone season with Buffalo, Sanders played in 14 games, recording 42 receptions for 626 yards and four touchdowns, while recording an additional three receptions for 52 yards and a touchdown in the Bills' two playoff games.